-Considering that interventions that seek to improve the well-being of Paralympic athletes can also favorably impact their performance^[41], the MBI, in turn, can promote psychological and physiological health, alleviating problems such as anxiety, depression, and chronic pain^{[47][48][54]}.
+Considering that interventions that seek to improve the well-being of Paralympic athletes can also favorably impact their performance[41], the MBI, in turn, can promote psychological and physiological health, alleviating problems such as anxiety, depression, and chronic pain[47][48][54].
 Thus, the impact of mindfulness in achieving titles, thereby ensuring the spots for the Tokyo 2020 Paralympics, was suggested as an effect of the MT before the World Cup, according to reports that associated the obtention of gold medals with improved levels of attention in ATHLETES.
 Likewise, the MT before Parapan was related to the results of the Team in the competition, in which Brazil became a consecutive four-time champion since 2007.
-Thus, it is possible to relate these findings to the evidence on the relevant effect of mindfulness on throwing performance and precision modalities^[55], such as Boccia.
-On the other hand, the few MT effects reported to the World Open could be related to athletes repositioning themselves, which could have affected group cohesion [9].
-In fact, two ATHLETES won medals and four perceived MT effects, perhaps because 'mindfulness practitioners are better at dismissing irrelevant external stimuli that contribute to stress, resulting in individuals evaluating situations as less stressful than before mindfulness training [56].
+Thus, it is possible to relate these findings to the evidence on the relevant effect of mindfulness on throwing performance and precision modalities[55], such as Boccia.
+On the other hand, the few MT effects reported to the World Open could be related to athletes repositioning themselves, which could have affected group cohesion[9].
+In fact, two ATHLETES won medals and four perceived MT effects, perhaps because 'mindfulness practitioners are better at dismissing irrelevant external stimuli that contribute to stress, resulting in individuals evaluating situations as less stressful than before mindfulness training.
 Therefore, these outcomes are intertwined with other variables that concern a broader spectrum.
-This study supports the need for more rigorous investigations [9] since the application of mindfulness in the performance of Paralympic athletes is considered limited and poorly understood [40].
-Finally, the moderators $\frac{[41]}{2}$ pointed out that adherence potentially moderated the effectiveness of MBI due to the presence of an instructor [29] as 'Teacher skill is needed to facilitate the learning of new skills and group discussions, ensure that skills are practiced and applied in everyday life, and reduce the potential for harm' [39].
-From the perspective of the mediators [41], participants collectively showed mindfulness strategies due to their mindfulness skills [18][54], cognitive and emotional processes [30][54][55], and social competence [9]. which makes us believe that 'A careful monitoring of activity, a level of self-efficacy appropriate for personal skills and abilities, as well as a mindful attitude allow the setting of a sportsman towards success and performance [9].
-Moreover, the acceptability of MBI was related to the alliance between participants and the intervention team^[57], which probably contributed to the 100% survey response rate and no volunteer withdrawal^[39].
-Besides, MT maintenance-conducted to motivate adherence^[58]-led to a negative oscillation of symptoms of anxiety, depression, and stress during the COVID-19 outbreak, from March to September 2020.
+This study supports the need for more rigorous investigations[9] since the application of mindfulness in the performance of Paralympic athletes is considered limited and poorly understood[40].
+Although our study explored subjective perceptions of performance outcomes, no objective sport-specific performance metrics (such as throwing accuracy or match statistics) were collected.
+Future studies should consider incorporating such measures to better evaluate the impact of MBIs on athletic performance.

+Finally, the moderators[41] pointed out that adherence potentially moderated the effectiveness of MBI due to the presence of an instructor[28] as 'Teacher skill is needed to facilitate the learning of new skills and group discussions, ensure that skills are practiced and applied in everyday life, and reduce the potential for harm139].
+From the perspective of the mediators[41], participants collectively showed mindfulness strategies due to their mindfulness skills[18][54], cognitive and emotional processes[30][54][55], and social competence[9], which makes us believe that 'A careful monitoring of activity, a level of self-efficacy appropriate for personal skills and abilities, as well as a mindful attitude allow the setting of a sportsman towards success and performance19].
+Moreover, the acceptability of MBI was related to the alliance between participants and the intervention team[57], which probably contributed to the 100% survey response rate and no volunteer withdrawal[39].
+Besides.
+MT maintenance-conducted to motivate adherence[58]-led to a negative oscillation of symptoms of anxiety, depression, and stress during the COVID-19 outbreak, from March to September 2020.
 Notably, in the year in which the Tokyo 2020 Paralympics were to be held, the COVID-19 pandemic broke out, postponing this event to 2021.
 As a result of social distancing, as of March 2020, MT maintenance started to be carried out in a virtual environment and resulted in a consensus among the ATHLETES on the importance of mindfulness during the pandemic, which was also noted by NON-ATHLETES.